Interesting and new academic works by researchers at the Centre are presented here and up-dated on a regular basis.

-Martin Dribe, Jonas Helgertz, Bart van de Putte, Did social mobility increase during the industrialization process?
+Dribe M, Helgertz J, van de Putte B (2015).
+Did social mobility increase during the industrialization process?
 A micro-level study of a transforming community in southern Sweden 1828–1968.
-Research in Social Stratification and Mobility 41: 25–39.
+Research in Social Stratification and Mobility, 41: 25–39.

 Functional form matters if you want to get your Mincer earnings equations right

 In this study, we evaluate the empirical performance of the standard Mincer earnings equation, which has been the benchmark model for assessment of wage profiles since 1974.
 Our analysis concerns workers in the manufacturing industry in Britain, Sweden, and the United States circa 1900.
 We add a gender perspective to the existing historical wage growth literature where previous studies have mostly had a male focus and missed the gender dimension.
 We find that the Mincer equation needs to be adjusted with respect to functional form in order to capture the wage profiles of industrial workers in the past.
 The quadratic spline consistently provides the best fit while the standard quadratic produces misleading estimates of wage changes and gender wage gaps.
 These conclusions hold across contexts, for men and women, and for both age and experience profiles.
 Our results have methodological relevance for estimating historical wage profiles but also have implications for the assessment of gender wage gaps in the past.